inonitz/premake5-workspace-template/README.md

 5. Bash Shell
     - **Windows:**
     - [Git for Windows](https://gitforwindows.org/)
-    - MSYS2 Clang64 Shell
+    - MSYS2 Clang64 Shell (Using MSYS2 without the provided terminal causes program execution issues with DLL's)
     - **Linux:**
-    * Use your favourite package manager
+    * Use your favourite Bash Shell

 ### Installation
 #### There are 2 branches available:
-* **with-subprojects** - Includes ImGui, GLFW, glbinding, awc2, util2 and a sample program at *program/*
+* **with-subprojects** - Includes **Everything** with a sample program
-* **barebones** - Executable-With-Library Samples, including reference premake files for:
+* **barebones** - Executable-With-Library Sample, including reference premake files for:
     * ImGui
     * GLFW
     * glbinding